15 Expats Talk about Health Insurance and Healthcare in France

 Will I need to travel to see a specialist?

 "France is a large country with many different cities and areas that boast excellent medical specialists.
 In particular, cities like Paris, Bordeaux, Lyon, Strasbourg and Lille are renowned for boasting some of the best medical care in the world, with each of them home to a number of highly specialized medical centers and clinics.
 Additionally, many towns in the French Alps are known for their comprehensive selection of health and medical professionals.
 These regions are popular spots for winter sports enthusiasts and travelers looking for quality healthcare from experienced professionals.
-Regardless of the exact location, France is known for its incredibly high standard of medical care," said an expat in France.
+Regardless of the exact location, France is known for its incredibly high standard of medical care," said one expat living in France.

 Are common prescription medications available in France?